piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 The result is a test environment that is:

-- deterministic;
+- deterministic
-- automatable;
+- automatable
-- observable;
+- observable
-- independent from physical devices;
+- independent from physical devices
-- suitable for CI;
+- suitable for CI
-- capable of validating actual media content.
+- and capable of validating actual media content

 At that point, mediasoup integration testing stops being limited to control-plane assertions: it can validate the media plane itself.

 ## Why Release It as Open Source?

-`mediasoup-client-wrtc` originated from a practical need: creating real integration tests for a mediasoup-based service without depending on browser automation.
-We wanted to deal with a lot of test cases, and using full browsers would make them expensive and slow.
+`mediasoup-client-wrtc` originated from a practical need for a production mediasoup service: creating real integration tests for a mediasoup-based service without depending on browser automation.
+The original use case required many media integration scenarios, and launching a full browser for every participant would have made the test suite slower and more expensive.

 The immediate requirement was specific, but the resulting implementation was not.